GiorgosKarantonis/Adversarial-Attacks-with-Relativistic-AdvGAN/README.md

 * Copy them in `datasets/high_resolution`
 * Rename `datasets/high_resolution/images` to `datasets/high_resolution/img`

-When you're done with follow the same steps as for MNIST and CIFAR-10.
+When you're done follow the same steps as for MNIST and CIFAR-10.

 ### How to test on the MadryLab Challenges
-MadryLab has created challenge for Adversarial Attacks in both the [MNIST](https://github.com/MadryLab/mnist_challenge) and the [CIFAR-10](https://github.com/MadryLab/cifar10_challenge) dataset.
+MadryLab has created challenges for Adversarial Attacks in both the [MNIST](https://github.com/MadryLab/mnist_challenge) and the [CIFAR-10](https://github.com/MadryLab/cifar10_challenge) dataset.
 Because their implementation is in Tensorflow, I've modified the `run_attack.py` file to also work with the outputs of this PyTorch repo.

 #### In order to setup the challenges

-* Fork or download the MadryLab Challenges repos (probably we don't need the full repos but just to be sure).
+* Fork or download the MadryLab Challenges' repos (probably we don't need the full repos but just to be sure).
 * Get their pretrained checkpoints using `python3 fetch_model.py` following the instructions in the respective repos.
 * Copy all the files of the MNIST repo, **apart from the `run_attack.py`**, in `src/MadryLab_Challenge/MNIST/`
 * Copy all the files from the CIFAR-10 repo, **apart from the `run_attack.py`**, in `src/MadryLab_Challenge/CIFAR10/`